ycrc/ycrc.github.io/docs/ai/miniconda-multigpu.md

 - single-node multi-GPU usage
 - multi-node multi-GPU usage

+!!!
+Note
-**Note**: Requesting multiple GPUs will not ensure your job runs faster or that your workflow will use all of the GPUs requested.
+    Requesting multiple GPUs will not ensure your job runs faster or that your workflow will use all of the GPUs requested.
-If a job does not use the GPUs requested, it will be killed by our resource monitoring tool, [Jobstats](../../clusters-at-yale/job-scheduling/jobstats.md).
+    If a job does not use the GPUs requested, it will be killed by our resource monitoring tool, [Jobstats](../clusters-at-yale/job-scheduling/jobstats.md).

-For additional Slurm commands to request resources outside of what is shown below, please see - [Slurm job scheduling](../../clusters-at-yale/job-scheduling/index.md)
+For additional Slurm commands to request resources outside of what is shown below, please see our [Slurm job scheduling](../clusters-at-yale/job-scheduling/index.md) documentation.

-The YCRC recommends using miniconda to create your AI/ML environments, which is available as a [module](../../applications/modules.md)
+The YCRC recommends using miniconda to create your AI/ML environments, which is available as a [module](../applications/modules.md).

 ## Single-node vs multi-node usage